OCR-D/ocrd-website/site/en/workflows.md

 Optionally, you can start off your workflow by enhancing your images, which can be vital for the following binarization.
 In this processing step, the raw image is taken and enhanced by e.g. grayscale conversion, brightness normalization, noise filtering, etc.

+**Note:** `ocrd-image-preprocess` converts or enhances images and can thereby replace some processors described in the following workflow steps

 #### Available processors

 <table class="processor-table">